torvalds/linux/Documentation/admin-guide/nfs/nfs-rdma.rst

       nfs-utils on the server.
 Furthermore, only the mount.nfs command from nfs-utils-1.1.2 is needed on the client.

-- Install a Linux kernel with NFS/RDMA
+- Install a GNU/Linux kernel with NFS/RDMA

-  The NFS/RDMA client and server are both included in the mainline Linux kernel version 2.6.25 and later.
-This and other versions of the Linux kernel can be found at: https://www.kernel.org/pub/linux/kernel/
+  The NFS/RDMA client and server are both included in the mainline GNU/Linux kernel version 2.6.25 and later.
+This and other versions of the GNU/Linux kernel can be found at: https://www.kernel.org/pub/linux/kernel/

   Download the sources and place them in an appropriate location.